MISSISSIPPI SECURITIES LAW

 - order restitution; and

-- order disgorgement of of profits.
+- order disgorgement of profits.

 If you are facing an enforcement action, it is important to retain an experienced lawyer.
-Getting the right legal advice is critical in those situations where the alleged violations may expose you to potential civil and criminal liability.
+Getting the right legal advice is critical where the alleged violations may expose you to potential civil and criminal liability.

-More often than not, the best resolution can only be obtained when you exercise your right to appeal and aggressively fight the allegations.
-On appeal, the Chancery Court will reverse the Secretary of State’s final order if you prove that: (1) the order was not supported by substantial evidence; (2) the order was arbitrary or capricious; (3) the order was beyond the power of the Secretary of State to make; and/or (4) the order violated your statutory or constitutional rights.
+Once the Secretary of State issues its final order, you have the right to file an appeal to the Chancery Court of Hinds County.
+On appeal, the court can reverse the final order if you prove that: (1) the order was not supported by substantial evidence; (2) the order was arbitrary or capricious; (3) the order was beyond the power of the Secretary of State to make; and/or (4) the order violated your statutory or constitutional rights.
 If necessary, you can appeal the Chancery Court ruling to the Mississippi Supreme Court.

-How can we help you?
+We can help